 Get a good dose of Vitamin D and splashy fun with our top picks for outdoor lidos, aqua parks and splash pools in Hampshire and the Isle of Wight

-Grab that beach towel, slap on some sunscreen, get out there and ditch the supermarket paddling pool for a fab after school splash around.
+Grab that beach towel, slap on some sunscreen, get out there and ditch the supermarket paddling pool for a fab weekend or after-school splash around.

-Over in Petersfield, the Petersfield Open Air Pool also has a big fan club.
-This 25m heated pool is a little bit bijou compared to Hilsea, but the trustees that run it keep it in brilliant condition and organise lots of BBQs and other events.
-They also have swimming lessons and inflatable sessions.
+Over in Petersfield, the 25m heated Petersfield Open Air Pool has a big local fan club.
+Open daily until Autumn, the trustees that run it keep it in brilliant condition and organise lots of BBQs and other events.
+They also offer swimming lessons and inflatable sessions.
 Keep an eye on the Facebook page for all the latest.

 Lymington Seawater Baths

-Down in Lymington, there’s the awesome Lymington Sea Water Baths that have been open since 1833.
-This 110m pool is filled with seawater and has an incredible inflatable obstacle course, standup paddle boarding sessions and even aqua jousting (whatever that is!)
-Being in a prime Summer tourist spot it gets super busy so it’s suggested you pre-book on the website to make sure you get in.
+Down in Lymington, the awesome Lymington Sea Water Baths have been open since 1833.
+The 110m pool is filled with seawater and has an incredible inflatable obstacle course, standup paddle boarding sessions and even aqua jousting (whatever that is!).
+Being in a prime Summer tourist spot it gets super busy, so pre-book on the website to make sure you get in.

 New Forest Water Park